ionide/ionide.github.io/content/Libraries/fsanalyzers.md

 dotnet nuget push {NugetPackageFullPath} -s nuget.org -k {NugetApiKey}
 ```

 However, the story is different and slightly more complicated when your analyzer package has third-party dependencies also coming from nuget.
-Since the SDK dynamically loads the package assemblies (`.dll` files), the assemblies of the dependencies has be there *next* to the main assembly of the analyzer.
+Since the SDK dynamically loads the package assemblies (`.dll` files), the assemblies of the dependencies has be located *next* to the main assembly of the analyzer.
 Using `dotnet pack` will **not** include these dependencies into the output Nuget package.
 More specifically, the `./lib/netcoreapp2.0` directory of the nuget package must have all the required assemblies, also those from third-party packages.
 In order to package the analyzer properly with all the assemblies, you need to take the output you get from running:

 ```
 dotnet publish --configuration Release --framework netcoreapp2.0